Investigation of a Grievance Process Complant

 Final Investigation Report

-After reviewing and considering any written responses submitted by the parties following the preliminary inspection and review, the investigator creates a FIR that fairly summarizes relevant evidence and, at least 10 business days prior to a hearing, is made available for review by each party and their advisor (if applicable) for their review and preparation of any written response (which may be submitted by parties in advance of the hearing, if desired).
+After reviewing and considering any written responses submitted by the parties following the preliminary inspection and review, the investigator creates a final investigation report ("FIR") that fairly summarizes relevant evidence and, at least 10 business days prior to a hearing, is made available for review by each party and their advisor (if applicable) for their review and preparation of any written response (which may be submitted by parties in advance of the hearing, if desired).